Risingson/eveeyedocs/docs/navigation/waypoints.md

 | Add again at end of route | Will add that system as a waypoint to the end of your route |
 | Set sole destination | Will clear current route and set that system as destination |

+## Gatekills
+Kills are fetched from zKill every 5 minutes.
+To learn about the color displays please refer to [this](https://eveeye.readthedocs.io/en/latest/navigation/route/).

 ## Wormholes/Jumpbridges
 When you got one or both of the options `Use Wormholes` or `Use Jumpbridges` enabled in [Routing Settings](https://eveeye.readthedocs.io/en/latest/ui/settings/#Route) calculating the route will consider those connections.
 If a route is found that includes [wormhole](https://eveeye.readthedocs.io/en/latest/map/chain-mapping/) or [jumpbridge](https://eveeye.readthedocs.io/en/latest/sharing/jumpbridges/) waypoints will be set accordingly.